reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 #### [PyCon](https://us.pycon.org)

 PyCon [2018](https://us.pycon.org/2018/about/) was held in Cleveland, Ohio this past May.
 It is the national conference, sponsored by PSF, and is the largest annual gathering for the community using and developing the open-source Python programming language.
 PyCon organizers reached out to women to encourage them to submit proposals and they also provided mentoring around the process.
 The impact of this process is unknown.
+PyCon also offers diversity scholarships for its conference.

 ### NumFOCUS